23 Tips For Hiking In The Rain: How To Stay Dry and Comfortable

 6. Pack towels and extra clothes in your car

 If you know you’re going to be hiking in wet conditions, a dry towel and a pair of clothes will be just what your body craves after a rainy hike.
-Towels are also handy if you are hiking with dogs.
+Towels are also handy if you are hiking with dogs so they don’t get your car muddy after the hike.

 7. Wear a durable rain jacket